Hyderabad2017/team-20/README.md

 Arshad

 ---

-Kindly put forward your ideas and suggestions ...

----
 Hello!
 Even I agree with the thought of using Google MDL, as it saves a lot of time and I feel it will be better if we share our work with respect to our skill sets, then decide and stick to the design flow once we choose a problem statement, as the requirements may change from one problem to another.

 Saiyana